Current status: Still sorting photos

 It’s March 2023, and it’s been about one year since I started digitising my photo collection.

-Once I established a proper workflow, the task of scanning slides, negatives, and photo prints was a surprisingly quick — albeit tedious — process (and I will be writing a few words about that another time).
+Once I established a proper workflow, the task of scanning slides, negatives, and photo prints was a surprisingly quick (albeit tedious) process — and I will be writing a few words about that another time.
 What I hadn’t counted on was the amount of time that researching, naming, and sorting of the resultant scans would ultimately take.
-I will certainly be writing a few words about each of these aspects, too (time permitting).
+I will probably be writing a few words about these aspects, too (time permitting).

-On the other hand there are also some wonderful photographs among the family stash of slides and negatives which, although I have no personal relationship with the captured moments and they therefore have no place in my (digital) photo album, are good enough to keep for their own sake.
+On the other hand, there are some wonderful photographs among the family stash of slides and negatives which, although I have no personal relationship with the captured moments and they have no place in my (digital) photo album, are good enough to keep for their own sake.

-Then there are others such as those my father took in the early seventies during the construction of the Cabora Bassa hydroelectric power scheme which may hold some historical or geopolitical interest to other people.
+Then there are others such as those my father took in the early seventies during the construction of the Cabora Bassa hydroelectric power scheme that may hold some historical or geopolitical interest to random strangers.

 This stuff can keep a man way too occupied.
 That’s all for now.